mackonsti/nuc10i7fnh/CFG Lock/README.md

 ![UEFIToolResult](UEFIToolResult.png)

 Click on the parent container, in our case it wil be `Setup`.
-Now right-click over it to select the menu option "Extract as is..." and select a destination folder of your choice, where we will be working next.
+Now, right-click over it to select the menu option "Extract as is..." and select a destination folder of your choice, where we will be working next.
 The automatically generated file name would be `File_DXE_driver_Setup.ffs` but you can simply save it as `Setup.bin` for example.

 ## Converting the extracted structure